padawan-php/padawan.php/README.md

 other to original plugin, not this one
 * It is vim-only and is written on VimScript

-So, I decided to write my own plugin.
+So, I decided to create my own project.

 Roadmap
 -------

-As of now this plugin can do basic things now in progress:

-* Fix interfaces parsing
-* Fix plugin user interface
+Now in progress:

-* Add plugins for editors(vim, emacs)
+* Add plugins for editors(vim, emacs and etc.)
 * Add plugins support
 * Add symfony2 plugin